How do you use a fractional CFO to grow a business?

 Related article | In a crisis a strong CEO-CFO relationship is paramount

-It’s a given that the part-time CFO needs technical knowledge and expertise.
+It’s a given that the fractional CFO needs technical knowledge and expertise.
 Still, it’s also essential to consider the skills and experience that differentiate one CFO from another:

 • They should have the ability to provide industry insight and strategic support to the CEO.